CharlesStockman/osConfiguration/distro/guix/GUIX.md

 ### Architecture
 <li>All packages built and installed  will be stored in the /gnu/store</li>
-<li>Creates different users on the system to do parallel builds.</li>
 <li>Whenever a user installs a package the dependencies are download so the application can be isolated from the system.</li>

 #### Definitions